 Have you ever gone to the local bicycle shop to get new tubes and been stumped when asked, “What kind of tubes do you need?
 Presta or Schrader?”

 I have been there too!

 Unsure of which valve is which, I mumble what kind of bicycle I ride and that I need the tube with the skinny valve.
 I didn’t know which valve was which or what the difference was between the two.

 That is until I finally sat down to research the valves to better understand what valves I needed for my bike.
 This article is a summary of what I discovered on Presta and Schrader valves.

 What’s the difference between Presta valves and Schrader valves?
-Presta valves are narrower and typically used on road bikes, because they fit the narrow wheels.
-Schrader valves are wider, and designed with a spring loaded check valve that controls airflow.
+Presta valves are narrower and typically used on road bikes.
+Schrader valves are wider, and designed with a spring-loaded check valve that controls airflow.
 Presta valves can hold more pressure than Schrader valves, and are considered to be the superior valve for bicycles.

 The Schrader Valve

 The design for the Schrader valve was invented in 1891 by August Schrader.
 You’ll find this valve on most motorcycle and automobile tires.
 It’s commonly used on automobiles, because of its durability.

 It’s wider than a Presta valve with a threaded top for a cap to be screwed on.
 In the center of the valve is a spring-loaded check valve.